projf/projf-explore/graphics/fpga-graphics/verilator/README.md

 If you're new to graphics simulations check out **[Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/)**.

 [Verilator](https://www.veripool.org/verilator/) creates C++ simulations of Verilog designs, while [SDL](https://www.libsdl.org) produces simple cross-platform graphics applications.
 By combining the two, you can simulate your design without needing an FPGA.
 Verilator is fast, but it's still much slower than an FPGA.
-For these single-threaded designs, you can expect around one frame per second on a modern PC.
+For these single-threaded designs, you can expect around 60 frames per second on a modern PC, with optimizations enabled.

 ![](../../../doc/img/top-bounce-verilator-sdl.png?raw=true "")